ARC-34: xGov Proposal Process

 Submit a proposal

-In order to submit a proposals, a proposer needs to create a pull request on the following repository: xGov Proposals.
+In order to submit a proposal, a proposer needs to create a pull request on the following repository: xGov Proposals.

 Proposals MUST: